Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 To invoke the next middleware in the queue, use the `next` function.
 You must call `next.run(payload)` to continue the middleware chain.
  If a middleware doesn't call `next`, then the event processing stop executing after the current middleware completes.

-Middleware is added to Amplitude via `client.addEventMiddleware`.
+Add middleware to Amplitude via `client.addEventMiddleware`.
 You can add as many middleware as you like.
 Each middleware runs in the order in which it was added.

 You can find examples for [Java](https://github.com/amplitude/ampli-examples/blob/main/jre/java/AmpliApp/src/main/java/org/example/LoggingMiddleware.java) and [Kotlin](https://github.com/amplitude/ampli-examples/blob/main/jre/kotlin/AmpliApp/src/main/kotlin/LoggingMiddleware.kt).